basho/spark-riak-connector/docs/using-connector.md

  /path/to/spark-riak-connector-examples/bin/run-example streaming.StreamingKVExample
  ```

- This wil start a stream from the Kafka topic `streaming` into the Riak TS table `ts_weather_demo` that we just created.
+ This wil start a stream from the Kafka topic `streaming` into the KV bucket `test-data` that we just created.
 This stream will run until terminated.
 Whenever a message is produced for Kafka topic `streaming`, the spark streaming context that the example creates will automatically stream the message from the topic into the TS table.
 To see this in action, we need to send a message to the kafka topic `streaming` with:

  ```
  /path/to/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic streaming